This post is intended to help you read from, write to, or replace Yamaha Disklavier floppy disks.

 Converting MIDI files to ESEQ

 If you want to use MIDI files with your older Disklavier, you can, but you have to convert them to ESEQ first.
-There’s software to do this conversion.
-You can either get it from http://www.carolrpt.com/MIDItools.htm or you can download the whole DKVUTILS suite from my MEGA drive.
+Yamaha Disklavier floppy disks of the era all used this proprietary format, and these Disklaviers cannot read MIDI files natively.
+However, there’s software that does this conversion for you.
+You can either get it from http://www.carolrpt.com/MIDItools.htm or you can download the whole DKVUTILS suite from me.

 Once you download DKVUTILS.ZIP from my site or theirs, you’ll need to extract it.
 The program that converts MIDI files to ESEQ files is MID2ESEQ.EXE.
 This program runs only on Windows, and does not seem to run with emulators.
 Reach out to me and I can assist with conversion.

 MIDI files that have only one track are called Type 0 files.
 MIDI files with multiple parts are Type 1.
 Occasionally, the piano will be spread between two tracks.
 In that case, you’ll find the piano is playing only half or so of the notes it should be.
-You can convert Type 1 to Type 0 files using the tool gn1to0.exe that’s also stored on my MEGA drive.
-This is a slightly cumbersome tool, but will either run on Windows or on Linux/Mac using Wine.
+You can convert Type 1 to Type 0 files using the tool GN MIDI Professional.
+In addition to converting files individually, the professional version can convert batch groups of files.
+It has a 14-day free trial, and will either run on Windows or on Linux/Mac using Wine.

 ESEQ Files and creating your PIANODIR.FIL